 Tablets can be the perfect tech gift for a senior.
-They are usually easy to use out of the box, are lightweight, offer font enlargements,… and are touch sensitive.
-They typically take less time to learn how to use than a laptop or desktop computer, but some seniors may still feel hesitant about using a tablet.
-Some may consider getting a cell phone, but often these screens are a bit too small to use for long periods of time.
-These helpful tips may help in introducing seniors to tablets.
+They are easy to use out of the box, are lightweight, offer font enlargements, and are touch sensitive.
+They typically take less time to learn how to use than a laptop or desktop computer.
+Plus, they’re a ton of fun!
+Below are some really helpful tips from your friends at Sunshine Retirement Living.

-1. Purchase tools that will be useful for the tablet.
+1. Purchase tools that will be useful for the tablet

 Don’t assume that the seniors in your life will understand how to use the search feature or go through the app installation process.
 Plus, you should let them be hands on with it from the beginning.
 They are going to be the one using it from now on, so getting a feel for it now is a good step forward.

-3. They might feel unsure about what applications they may enjoy or like to use for their daily lives.
+3. They might feel unsure about what applications they may enjoy or like to use for their daily lives

 You can show them some applications that they can find a use for, such as health apps or games they enjoy playing normally.
 The more that they see is possible with apps, the more comfortable they will become doing their own searches.

-4. Some seniors may be worried about putting their personal information online.
+4. Some seniors may be worried about putting their personal information online

 Teach about tablet safety, such as basic password management.
-They may prefer to write down their usernames and passwords, and save them in a safe place.
+They may prefer to write down their usernames and passwords and save them in a safe place.
 You may want to look into using a password service.
 You can find some that offer apps that will not only save login information safely but will also generate safe passwords for websites to help prevent their accounts from being hacked.

-6. Don’t go overboard with adding applications.
+6. Don’t go overboard with adding applications

-8. Don’t forget to talk about how some apps and services are free to play or use, but may require in-app purchases or only offer a free trial.
+8. Don’t forget to talk about how some apps and services are free to play or use, but may require in-app purchases or only offer a free trial

 9. Find out what they already know about computers and technology.